How Post Guard AI Works

 |

-Move classified emails between folders |
+Move classified emails to per-category folders |

 At a Glance

-| Virus Detection | Every attachment is streamed to ClamAV (via the nClam client) for malware scanning.
+| Virus Detection | Every attachment is streamed to ClamAV via a shared, singleton nClam client for malware scanning.
 Infected messages are quarantined immediately — before any other processing occurs. |

 | AI Classification | Email content is classified by a large language model served by Ollama, orchestrated through Microsoft Semantic Kernel.
-Messages are categorized as Safe Email, Newsletter, Promotional, Advertising, Selling Product/Service, or Spam — each with a confidence score and risk level. |
+Up to 2 messages are classified concurrently per server, with multi-server random selection for horizontal scale-out.
+HTML-only emails are automatically stripped to clean text using HtmlAgilityPack before classification, ensuring marketing templates expose their actual content.
+Email bodies exceeding 12,000 characters are automatically truncated to stay within the 16,384-token context window.
+Safe Email, Newsletter, Promotional, Advertising, Selling Product/Service, or Spam — each with a confidence score and risk level. |

-| Data Storage | PostgreSQL stores only user accounts, mailbox settings, domain whitelists, and classification statistics.
+| Data Storage | PostgreSQL stores only user accounts, mailbox settings, domain whitelists, encrypted OAuth tokens, and classification statistics.
 No email content is ever stored.
-All credentials are encrypted at rest with AES-256-GCM. |
+Processed message IDs and whitelisted domains are bulk-loaded once per batch for O(1) lookups instead of per-message queries.
+Transient failures are automatically retried with exponential backoff; permanent errors are logged with diagnostic details. |

-| Security | Built on ASP.NET Core with cookie authentication, TOTP two-factor authentication, role-based authorization, and encrypted credential storage.
+| Security | Built on ASP.NET Core with cookie authentication, TOTP two-factor authentication, role-based authorization, OAuth 2.0 for Gmail and Outlook, and AES-256-GCM encrypted credential storage with cached PBKDF2 key derivation for fast bulk decryption.
+User passwords are one-way hashed using PBKDF2-HMAC-SHA512 (600K iterations) and can never be recovered.
+Default admin passwords are detected on login and must be changed immediately via a forced modal.
+IMAP TLS certificates are validated against the system trust store in production.
 AI processing runs on our cloud infrastructure — no email data is shared with third-party services. |

 Back to Home